 Have you ever watched the TV show CSI, Crime Scene Investigation?
 It’s about using science to catch criminals.
 Well, those techniques are also being used to learn about what’s really in your food.
 The researchers at the University of California at Davis have a food CSI laboratory.
 And they’ve been looking at olive oils.
 Their findings show that there probably are some crimes being committed out there.

-Basically, there are three kinds of olive oil: Extra Virgin, Virgin and just plain olive oil.
-Each of these designations indicate not just quality but how the olives were processed.
+Basically, there are three kinds of olive oil: Extra Virgin, Virgin, and just plain olive oil.
+Each of these designations indicates not just quality but how the olives were processed.
 However, in the United States, there are no regulations about what constitutes Extra Virgin from any other olive oil.

-The second method is used to produce regular virgin or plain, refined oil.
+The second method is used to produce regular or plain, refined oil.